OutSystems/docs-odc/src/eap/neo-differences.md

 ## Consolidated portal

 The Neo Portal consolidates your app and user management experience in one place.
 The portal consolidates functionality that previously existed across apps such as  LifeTime and Service Center.
-(LYNNE REMOVED USERS AND COSOLES SINCE SONSOLES DON'T EXIST ANYWAHERE JUST INTERNALLY.)

 ![portal-deployments](images/portal-deployments.png "Deploy apps")